Is Now a Good Time to Fix Energy Prices?

 LEAP is a completely free energy advice service, helping you save money on your energy bills and stay warm during the colder months.

 During the visit, they will conduct an energy assessment of your property, provide energy-saving advice, and install FREE energy-saving measures such as LED light bulbs, draught excluders, and more.
-They can even refer you to income maximisation services or assessments for larger energy efficiency measures and appliances.
+They can also refer you for extra support, including income maximisation services or larger energy efficiency upgrades and appliances if needed.

 Our goal is to ensure you’re on the most cost-effective plan available, potentially saving you hundreds of pounds each year.